BOARD OF DIRECTORS

 Karen Shanoski’s work at the Center for Schools and Communities includes multiple responsibilities for family support programs including the Parents as Teachers (PAT) state leader office, Children’s Trust Fund work, training and consultation services in strengths-based family engagement practices, and family-school-community partnerships.

-She serves on PA Home Visitation Stakeholders Committee, Family Center Network, Strengthening Families Leadership Team and multiple statewide workgroups.
-She has been an active community volunteer and public school board member for ten years.
+She serves on PA Home Visitation Stakeholders Committee, Family Center Network, Strengthening Families Leadership Team and Childhood Begins at Home Campaign among other statewide workgroups.
+She has been an active community volunteer and served as a public school board member for ten years.
 Karen holds a BSW and a Master’s degree in Management, from Pennsylvania State University.
 She is a graduate of the Education Policy Fellowship Program.

 Prior to her current role, Welch served as Co-director of External Education at the University of Illinois at Chicago, where she was responsible for developing, directing and promoting the university’s online, blended and professional development programs.
-Known as a learning architect through her 20 years of professional experience, she holds a PhD in Educational Policy, Organizational Development and Leadership; a Master’s in Education; and a BS in Finance from the University of Illinois at Urbana–Champaign.
+Known as a learning architect, Renee leverages 20 years of professional experience, and a Ph.D. in educational policy, organization and leadership, M.S. in education and B.S. in finance from the University of Illinois at Urbana –Champaign.